Kit car insurance

 Unfortunately, you can’t compare kit car insurance with Compare the Market.

-Finding kit car insurance isn’t always easy, as most standard insurance providers don’t offer it – the cars are just too varied to make this a simple process.
+Kit cars are incredibly varied in how they’re constructed, making insuring them a complicated process.
+This means finding kit car insurance isn’t always easy, as most standard insurance providers don’t offer it.
 However, you can approach specialist providers with experience in the field.

-They’ll need know a few details about yourself, such as your claims history.
-They’ll also want to know about your car – including its make and model, engine size, and where you’re at with the build.
+They’ll need to know a few details about you, such as your claims history.
+They’ll also want to know about your car – including its make and model, engine size and where you’re at with the build.

 How do I register a kit car?